nicholas-ds/StudioMuse/README.md

 4. Click "Submit", wait for LLM response.
 5. The LLM will return the list of colors in your GIMP palette, matched with the closest physical palette color in your set.

-Future development will include a nicer UI for displaying the result of this process so you don't have to keep the window open to see the results.
-For now the LLM will respond and display the results in the GIMP console.
-The GIMP console can be added via the arrow button on the top right, above the GIMP control panel.
-By default, the control panel holds your layers tab.

-"Menu Arrow" > Add Tab > Error Console